UAZ-469: History

-In 2003 an updated version of the old UAZ-469B was introduced, it was named UAZ Hunter.
+In 2003 an updated version of the old UAZ-31514 was introduced to replace the base models, the new car was named UAZ Hunter.
 Manufacture of the UAZ-31512 for the Russian Army continued until 2011, while manufacture for the civilian market was discontinued in 2005 due to new emission standards.

-The UAZ-469 was exported to eighty countries, and between 1.65 to 2 million units of the vehicle and its variants were produced.
+The UAZ-469 and UAZ-3151 were exported to eighty countries, and between 1.65 to 2 million units of the vehicle and its variants were produced.
 The Hunter was originally sold in Germany and some Asian countries as the "UAZ Tigr" (Tiger), until General Motors complained that the name was too similar to the Opel Tigra, and in Germany, it was renamed "Baijah Taigah".

-In 2010 in honor of the Victory Day UAZ launched a limited edition of Hunter under the original 469 nameplate.
+In 2010 in honor of the Victory Day UAZ launched a limited edition of Hunter under the original UAZ-469 nameplate.

+June 4, 2010 UAZ Hunter set a world record of the biggest passenger capacity.
+In collaboration with Rumyantsev State School of Circus and Variety Art UAZ held an event where their car fitted 32 people including the driver.
+The weight of the passengers (including the driver) was 1900 kg and the car was able to drive the minimum required 10 meters with no people falling out of the car.
+UAZ Hunter has beaten the previous record of 23 people fitting into Kia Spectra and was featured in The Guinness Book of Records.